ethereum/nxbn-website/public/content/fellowship/Devansh/index.md

 ### [Interview at Devconnect 2023](https://youtu.be/42ukRSN0-ms?si=4T4ud4CDUmIkPsii)

-# Piloting Journalism Impact Certificates, a new blockspace frontier
+# Piloting Journalism Impact Certificates: a new blockspace frontier

 *The following is an update from Next Billion Fellow Devansh Mehta and his initiative [VoiceDeck](https://voicedeck.org/)*